Almost every woman knows that folic acid is one of the MOST important vitamins for pregnancy.

 Some of you might be familiar with MTHFR and others are probably wondering what foreign language we’re speaking.
-A detailed synopsis regarding the enzyme methylenetetrahydrofolate reductase (MTHFR) is a bit beyond the scope of this post, but it’s important to mention as you’ll see it talked about if you spend enough time searching the internet.
+A detailed synopsis regarding the enzyme methylenetetrahydrofolate reductase (MTHFR) is a bit beyond the scope of this post, but it’s one of the important topics to mention as you’ll see it talked about if you spend enough time searching the internet.

 In short, it’s been suggested that some people may not gain benefit from folate or folic acid due to a genetic issue.
 More specifically, due to mutations in the genes that code for MTHFR.
 When the MTHFR enzyme is not working optimally, folic acid is unable to be converted into its biologically active form.

 We’ve come across some buzz surrounding the use of pre-activated folic acid (5-methyltetrahydrofolate or 5-MTHF) for women struggling to conceive.

 This has centered largely around a small, case-series publication.
 For those of you familiar with statistics (a source of excitement for Dr. Eskew and a source of pain for Dr. Haas), you’ll recognize that it’s not the best type of study from which to make bold statements.

 With that said, we believe there might be something more to the story of using 5-MTHF as another well-designed study found a strong association between an MTHFR gene mutation and recurrent pregnancy loss.

-All-in-all there’s much to learn about the use of 5-MTHF among women struggling to conceive before we feel comfortable suggesting you should replace it for conventional folic acid.
+All-in-all there’s much to learn about the use of 5-MTHF among women struggling to conceive before we feel comfortable suggesting you should replace it with conventional folic acid.

 Folic acid is an important vitamin for both men and women, especially when trying to conceive.
 Beyond protecting against the risk for certain birth defects, folic acid can optimize many aspects of your fertility and help your body prepare for a healthy pregnancy.